ophilbinbriscoe/unity-ui-boldtween/README.md

 * Min - iterates over the curve until a value less than the Tweener's current value is found.
 * Max - iterates over the curve until a value greater than the Tweener's current value is found.

+When used in conjunction with BoldEvent, a list of EventObject references can be specified to use as tween triggers by a given Tweener.

 ## Status
 BoldTween was used in one of Concordia's submissions to the annual Ubisoft Game Lab challenge.
 There are no known issues at the moment.